 The Boulder Museum of Contemporary Art

-The museum will celebrate a grand reopening in early May.
-Due to construction timelines and the nature of remodeling a historic building an official date is not yet available for release.
+The museum is currently closed for renovation and will celebrate a grand reopening in mid-May.
+Due to construction timelines and the nature of remodeling a historic building, an official date is not yet available for release.
 The museum staff will continue to offer outstanding public education programming for adults and youth in off-site locations.
 Several community partners have stepped forward to assist the museum in this time of transition.
-Up-to-date information about ongoing art programs will be available on bmoca.org or call 303.443.2122, ext.
+Up-to-date information about ongoing art programs will be available on bmoca.org, under events or call 303.443.2122, ext.
 18.